jarnaldich/jarnaldich.github.com/_posts/2012-01-03-rops-parser.markdown

 {% endhighlight %}

-These four definitions handle the simple/dotted and paren/bracket options.
-Note that a parens and brackets cannot be mixed in the same sexp.
-Note also that non-dotted lists may be empty, while dotted ones must have non-empty _car_ and _cdr_ fields.
-You may have noticed that the actual construction of the list is delegated to another
+These four definitions handle the simple/dotted and paren/bracket cases.
+Note that parens and brackets cannot be mixed in the same sexp.
+Also note that non-dotted lists may be empty, while dotted ones must have non-empty _car_ and _cdr_ fields.
+The `exprlist` rule above will accept possibly empty `sexp` sequences:
-production:

 {% highlight ocaml %}
 exprlist